 The mindfulness of breath meditation is a simple yet powerful practice that helps you disengage from the endless cycle of automatic thoughts and emotions that trap you in overthinking and reactivity, preventing you from being present in your life.
-By anchoring your attention on the breath, this meditation allows you to step out of stress, rumination, reactivity, and distraction, creating space for a more focused, present, resourceful, and spiritually receptive state.

 The mindfulness of breath meditation is a key foundational technique for increasing mindfulness, strengthening your centre, and opening to spiritual awareness.
-If you practise it daily over a number of weeks, it will rewire your brain, making you more mindful and better able to enter a metacognitive state—a state that provides greater freedom, empowerment, and space to connect with your true self.
+If you practise it daily over a number of weeks, it will rewire your brain, making you more mindful and better able to enter a metacognitive state—a state that provides greater freedom, empowerment, and space to connect with your True Self.

 Using the Mindfulness of Breath Meditation to Disengage from Overthinking

 Have you ever found yourself going through the motions of daily life only to realise that you’ve spent all your time caught up in never-ending spirals of overthinking and reactivity, without actually being present to those activities, perhaps missing all the blessings of those activities?
-And have you ever caught yourself snapping at others because of the stressful thoughts in your head that have nothing to do with the people you are irritable with?

-We all fall into this trap at times, where reactive thoughts hijack our attention.
-It can diminish our presence, clarity of awareness, and sense of empowerment.
 Mindfulness—the practice of consciously directing your attention in the present moment without reactivity or judgement—is the key to reducing this tendency.
 Mindfulness helps you disengage from the events of the mind that hijack your attention.
 By doing so, it promotes greater presence, awareness, and empowerment within you.

 The Mindfulness of Breath Meditation is Universally Used